essif-lab/framework/docs/tev2/terms/term.md

 fullterm:
 shorterm:
 synonyms:
-glossaryText: "a word or phrase (i.e.: text) that is used in at least one [scope](@)/context to represent a specific [concept](@)."
+glossaryText: "a word or phrase (i.e.: text) that is used in at least one [scope](@)/context to represent a specific [concept](@) or other [terminological artifact](@)."
 # Docusaurus \(see https://docusaurus\.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter\):
 title: "Term"
-hoverText: "Term: a word or phrase (i.e.: text) that is used in at least one Scope/context to represent a specific Concept."
+hoverText: "Term: a word or phrase (i.e.: text) that is used in at least one Scope/context to represent a specific Concept or other Terminological Artifact."
 # sidebar_label:
 # hide_table_of_contents: true
 ---